delta-exchange/just-the-docs/docs/tutorials/interest-rate-swaps.md

 Premium is negative for buyers of floating (i.e. cash outflow) and positive for sellers of floating (i.e. cash inflow).

-Additionally, both buey and seller are also required to post margin for the variable funding exchanges that will take place while the parties are holding their positions.
+Additionally, both buyer and seller are also required to post margin for the variable funding exchanges that will take place while the parties are holding their positions.

 **Margin for buyers of floating rate**